 A recent petition to the BCC for the installation of George St protected bike lanes, the council resolved that any further extension of the existing lanes would be done in conjunction with proposed works for BaT project.
 On that note it is observed that Figure 4-56 (page 166) that two lanes of George St will be blocked during construction of BaT.
+It has also been noted that the revised drawings call for the whole street to be closed at certain stages.
+Such changes will result in substantial changes in traffic behavior.
 This should be used as an opportunity to work with BCC for the installation of protected bike-lanes along George St. The document (Page 4-133) makes no note of the disruption that this project will pose to cyclists that use George St. This is simply an unacceptable oversight.